 In most cases, cleaning new glass or ceramic bead media is unnecessary.
 Most researchers use them straight out of the bottle.
-The only minor contaminate - carbon black - is so inert that its presence in your prep has no effect.
-And, it is soon removed upon centrifugation or filtration in the steps that usually follow cell disruption.
+The only minor contaminant - carbon black - is inert.
+And, it is soon removed by centrifugation or filtration in the steps that often follow cell disruption.

-Clean used glass or ceramic beads for reuse by soaking in a solution of laboratory detergent (the kind used to wash labware).
-Now and then, agitate the beads by swirling.
-Then rinse away all detergent with several changes of tap water and then with RO - or distilled water.
-Dry the beads in an open stainless steel or glass tray at 40 to 70ºC.
-If the dried beads do not pour freely (i.e., they are caked together), then they were not cleaned or rinsed well enough.
+Promptly rinse used glass or ceramic beads in tap water and leave them soaking in a beaker containing a diluted solution of laboratory detergent or automatic dishwasher detergent.
+Now and then, agitate the beads by swirling them.
+When you have accumulated enough used beads to work with, rinse away the detergent with several changes of tap water and then with RO - or distilled water.
+Dry the beads overnight in an open stainless steel or glass tray at 40 to 70ºC.
+If the dried beads do not pour freely from the tray (i.e., some are caked together), then they were not cleaned or rinsed enough.
 Repeat the cleaning protocol.

 If you are isolating nucleic acids from disrupted cells, an easy alternate cleaning method is to immerse the beads in a 1:10 dilution of ordinary household bleach (Clorox or equivalent) for 5 minutes.
 This not only cleans and sterilizes the beads but completely destroys contaminating nucleic acids (see http://www.ncbi.nlm.nih.gov/pubmed/1571142) and nucleases.
-Of course, thoroughly rinse the beads with sterile or RO water afterward.
+Of course, finish by thoroughly rinsing the beads with sterile or RO water.

-Finally, a successful procedure to sterilize and also destroy any residual nucleic acids on clean glass, ceramic or steel beads is baking the beads at 550º F for 2h or 400º F for 4 h.
-As mentioned earlier, recycled beads should first be detergent cleaned.
+Finally, a successful procedure for both sterilizing and destroying any residual nucleic acids on clean glass, ceramic or steel beads is baking clean beads at 550º F for 2h or 400º F for 4 h.

-You can reuse beads about ten times before they wear down to too small a size.
+In general, beads can be recycled about ten times before they wear down to too small a size.